Make fruit leather at home! This cinnamon apple fruit leather is a healthy fall treat.

 - Add the apples and water to a large pot or dutch oven over medium-low heat.
 Bring to a simmer and cover, allowing to cook on low heat for 10-15 minutes.

 - Use a potato masher or blender to puree the fruit and add it back to the pot.
-Add the sugar, lemon juice and sugar. (note: I used very sweet apples for this recipe.
+Add the sugar, lemon juice and cinnamon. (note: I used very sweet apples for this recipe.
 If you use tart apples you will probably want less lemon juice and more sugar.)

 - Continue to cook for another 10 minutes to allow the sugar to dissolve.